 The February 4 regular meeting of the School Board opened with a performance of the National Anthem by the Centreville High School Wildcat Guitar Ensemble.
 Dr. Garza recognized National School Board Member Appreciation Month.
 The School Board recognized Custodian Appreciation Week, National School Counseling Week, and National Career and Technical Education Month.
 The Board passed resolutions recognizing Fairfax County Human Trafficking Awareness Month and supporting the VSBA position opposing a Charter School Constitutional Amendment.
 The Board approved the Fiscal Year 2017 Advertised Budget and heard a presentation on the recommendation to open a new Advanced Academic Center at Cooper Middle School in Fall 2016, to address overcrowding at Kilmer MS and Longfellow MS.

-The Fairfax County School Board has adopted the FY 2015 Advertised Budget of $2.5 billion, a net increase of 2.4 percent, or $59.4 million, from the FY 2014 Approved Budget.
-The FY 2015 budget includes reductions of $96.5 million that would be achieved, in part, by eliminating 731.2 positions.
-Find out more.
+The Fairfax County School Board has adopted the FY 2017 Advertised Budget of $2.67 billion, an increase of 4.8 percent, or $121.4 million, from the FY 2016 Approved Budget.
+The FY 2017 budget includes a salary increase (step and one percent market scale adjustment) for all employees, an additional $40 million to enhance teacher salaries and make them more competitive, and funding to lower class sizes in elementary schools.
+Find out more. #SaveFCPS

 Visit the School Board meetings calendar page for information about meetings that will be televised on Red Apple Channel 21.